-How to identify toxic people in your life
+How to identify toxic relationships in your life

 Do you have toxic people in your life?

-When we identify toxic people in our lives we have a few questions to take into account.
+When we identify toxic relationships in our lives we have a few questions to take into account.
 Do you have toxic people in your life?

 Someone who does not have your best interest at heart?

 Someone who time and time again hurts you leaving you feel like you are done and need to escape?

 I think we all have at least one person in our lives that is toxic to us to some degree.

 The person you call to share some wonderful news and they shit on it and make you feel worthless and foolish.